haller-group/SSMLearn/examples/prismaticbeam/README.md

 ](README_images/figure_8.png
 )

-We plot the tip displacement over time for closer inspection.
+We plot the observables of interest over time for closer inspection.

 ```matlab:Code
 customFigure();